10 festive holiday activities for kids and adults

 • Eggs Benedict – It’s always good to have a savory option on hand, especially for the parents.
 Eggs Benedict is a classic brunch dish that the adults at your event will love.

 • Holiday mimosas – While orange juice and eggnog will be there to satisfy the kids, you may want something stronger for the parents to sip on.
-Try this easy cranberry mimosa recipe for a seasonal twist on a boozy brunch classic—and don’t skimp on the rosemary garnish!
+Try this easy cranberry mimosa recipe by The Blond Cook for a seasonal twist on a boozy brunch classic—and don’t skimp on the rosemary garnish!

 Left: Cookie swap invitation with red envelope.
 Right: Someone cuts gingerbread cookies out of dough.